shgysk8zer0/std-js/README.md

 // Import specific functions/classes/classses
 // Must be valid relative or absolute path, so replative paths
-// must begin with "./" or "../" and must contain extension import {myFunc, MyClass} from './exports.js';
+// must begin with "./" or "../" and must contain extension.
+// importing `as` aliases an import, allowing renaming from the name exported import {myFunc, MyClass as CustomClass} from './exports.js';

 // Or import everything into an object / namespace import * as exports from './exports.js';